-Our mission is to entirely understand our clients and keep them with peace of mind in that we are industry leaders working at all times in their best interest.
+Our mission is to entirely understand our clients and keep them with peace of mind in that we are industry leaders, always striving to work in their best interest.
 We take our mission seriously and live by our firm’s principles – that hard work, accountability, responsibility and imaginative stewardship will result in prosperous and productive lives for our clients, their families and the community.

-Carnegie Investment Counsel is an SEC Registered Investment Advisor (RIA), legally bound by the fiduciary standard when serving clients.
+Carnegie Investment Counsel is an SEC Registered Investment Adviser (RIA), legally bound by the fiduciary standard when serving clients.
 That means we are required to act in the best interest of our clients.

 We recognize that each client is different, which is why we understand that customization is so important.
 We work closely with you to ensure that we have the right processes in place to satisfy your needs and then continuously evolve to align with your objectives as you grow.
 Outside of meetings, we supply quarterly statements to our clients that include a personalized analysis of their portfolio, portfolio summary and appraisal and a performance report.

 True or False?